Digital collaboration

 Determine the product's key features and benefits

-Identify the specific features and benefits of the product that will provide value to its users, and how these features and benefits compare to those of other products in the market.
+Identify the specific features and benefits of the product that'll provide value to its users, and how these features and benefits compare to those of other products in the market.
 This can help to articulate the product's unique value proposition.

 Consider the product's design and user experience

-Consider how the product's design and user experience will set it apart from its competitors, and how it will create a positive and memorable experience for its users.
+Consider how the product's design and user experience will set it apart from its competitors, and how it'll create a positive and memorable experience for its users.

 Align the product vision to broader company goals

-Confirming that the product vision aligns with the company's broader vision and strategy is critical for ensuring the long-term success and sustainability of the product.
+Confirming that the product vision aligns with the company's broader vision and strategy is critical for protecting the long-term success and sustainability of the product.

 Consider the company's strategic goals